garrandall/popular-music-data/tracks/u---ur-hand-p-nk.md

 'Cause you know it's over
 Before it began
 Keep your drink, just give me the money
-It's just you and your hand tonight (Yeah, ohh)
+It's just you and your hand tonight (Yeah, oh)